 - Roll up the tea towel like a Swiss roll, fold the ends under carefully.

 - Roll straight from the tea towel onto a lightly greased baking sheet, brush with oil and sprinkle with a little sea salt.

 - Bake in the pre heated oven for 30 minutes or until crisp and golden.
 The timing is a guide, it may take a little longer.
 A good rule of thumb is, once you think the strudel is ready, allow an extra five minutes.
 This will ensure the pastry is cooked right through.

-- Remove from the oven, slice with a sharp knife and serve drizzled with a little dressing say Caesar or thousand islands.
+- Remove from the oven and slice with a sharp knife

 - All you need then is a nice glass of chilled Sauvignon Blanc.

 Add ingredients from Vickery TV straight to your favourite online supermarket